About us...

 Project Coordinator & Office Manager

 Lea Brönner completed a Bachelor's degree in European Studies with a focus on cultural history.
-She then supplemented her qualification with a dual Master's degree in World Heritage Studies and Cultural Heritage at BTU Cottbus Senftenberg and Deakin University in Melbourne, Australia.
-Her focus areas are heritage management as well as stakeholder involvement.
-Lea Brönner has been with IHM since 2020.
+She then went on to complete a dual Master’s degree in World Heritage Studies and Cultural Heritage at the BTU Cottbus-Senftenberg and Deakin University in Melbourne, Australia, where she focused primarily on the interpretation and communication of cultural heritage.
+Her focus areas at the IHM include heritage management, political consultation, and stakeholder involvement.
+Lea Brönner has been working at the IHM since 2020.
+She is an individual member of ICOMOS Germany and TICCIH International.

 Prof. Dr. Michael Schmidt